 5. What are the employee benefits which is very unique in your organization?

-Never ask questions which might make them thing you are too cautious abut your job.
-Questions like employee benefits, or your leave deductions can be asked sometime later and not at the end of the interview.
+Never ask questions which might make them think you are too cautious about your job.
+Questions like employee benefits, or your leave deductions can ask sometime later and not at the end of the interview.

 6. Is my boss a female or a male?

-This question is absolutely a head turner as it shows you are gender biased.
-There might be some personal choices but it is absolutely wrong to talk to at the interview or even at later stages to someone.
+This question is absolutely a head-turner as it shows you as a gender bias.
+There might be some personal choices but it is wrong to talk to at the interview or even at later stages to someone.

 This will ruin your image as well nothing is going to change even after you know who is going to be your boss.
-So, it is better to avoid talk these topics at the end of the interview.
+So, it is better to avoid talking about these topics at the end of the interview.

-7. What is period for considering a hike in my job role?
+7. What is the period for considering a hike in my job role?

-8. How quick is promotions going among other employees presently?
+8. How quick are promotions going among other employees presently?

 Do not get too much involved to know about their employee performance or professional analysis.
-Sometimes this might bring you image that you are too judgmental about their company or about their over all working.
-So, avoid these kind of questions which wilt ruin your respect.
+Sometimes this might bring you image that you are too judgmental about their company or their overall working.
+So, avoid this kind of questions which wilt ruin your respect.

 9. What will be my situation in your office if I dislike my colleagues or my team?

-10. Will you consider for an onsite in few years?
+10. Will you consider an onsite in a few years?

-Another most common expressions of an job seeker is to know about their plans of sending you abroad for an on site.
-Yes, every one has a dream to work from foreign countries but this does not mean you can ask this question to know about their future plans of your job.
+Another most common expressions of a job seeker are to know about their plans of sending you abroad for an on-site.
+Yes, everyone has a dream to work from foreign countries but this does not mean you can ask this question to know about their plans for your job.

-This might make the interviewer feel you are so obsessed about leaving to abroad.
+This might make the interviewer feel you so obsess about leaving to abroad.